How Long Does It Take for Concrete to Set?

 Recommended Curing Time

-• General Rule: It’s typically recommended to wait at least 28 days after pouring new concrete before applying a sealer.
-This allows the concrete to achieve near-maximum strength and ensures that the majority of the curing process is complete.
+• General Rule: It’s best to wait at least 28 days after pouring new concrete before sealing it.
+This waiting period helps the concrete gain strength and ensures that most of the curing is done.

 Moisture Content